-Twenty years of design
+Twenty four years of CAD design

 Looking back at my initial attempts at creating renderings of spaceships I can see that they lack a little sophistication.
 However that is due to two factors.
 I was a self-taught beginner and the lack of capability from both the software and my desktop computer.